The Elevance Health

 No Company is Too Big to Play Fair.

-On January 17, 2023, our law firm filed a case against The Elevance Health Companies Inc. f/k/a The Anthem Companies, Inc. and Amerigroup Corporation (collectively “Defendants”) in the United States District Court for the Eastern District of North Carolina on behalf of Medical Management Nurses, Utilization Management Nurses, Utilization Managers, Utilization Review Nurses, and other similar positions.
-The Named Plaintiff seeks overtime pay and straight time wages on behalf of herself and all other similarly situated nurses who worked for Defendants in the state of North Carolina.
-The Complaint alleges that Medical Management Nurses, Utilization Management Nurses, Utilization Managers, Utilization Review Nurses and similar positions were paid a salary and did not receive any overtime compensation for overtime hours worked as a result of Defendants’ unlawful practice of classifying them as exempt, salaried employees.
+On January 17, 2023, our law firm filed a case against The Elevance Health Companies Inc. f/k/a The Anthem Companies, Inc. and Amerigroup Corporation (collectively “Defendants”) in the United States District Court for the Eastern District of North Carolina on behalf of utilization reviewers in the Nurse Medical Management job title.
+The Named Plaintiff seeks overtime pay and straight time wages on behalf of herself and all other similarly situated reviewers who worked for Defendants in the state of North Carolina, alleging that Defendants violated the FLSA and North Carolina state law by misclassifying utilization reviewers in the Nurse Medical Management job title as salaried and failing to pay them overtime compensation for hours worked over 40 per week.

-The case was filed as a collective action under the federal Fair Labor Standards Act (FLSA), 29 U.S.C. § 216(b) The Plaintiff seeks unpaid overtime compensation and double damages.
+The case was filed as a collective action under the federal Fair Labor Standards Act (“FLSA”), 29 U.S.C. § 216(b), and as a Rule 23 class action under North Carolina state law.
+Plaintiff seeks unpaid overtime compensation and double damages.

 This case is entitled Landis, et al. v.
-The Elevance Health Companies Inc. f/k/a The Anthem Companies, Inc., Anthem Health Plans of North Carolina, Inc. d/b/a Anthem Blue Cross and Blue Shield and Amerigroup Corporation, Court File No. 3:22-cv-00417 (U.S. Eastern District of North Carolina)
+The Elevance Health Companies Inc. f/k/a The Anthem Companies, Inc. and Amerigroup Corporation, Court File No. 3:22-cv-00417 (U.S. Eastern District of North Carolina)

 Frequently Asked Questions